 Prefabricated steel buildings can and habitually are originated to house classrooms, counselling and youth centres, conference rooms, administrative hubs and choir and music recital rooms, all within the umbrella of a family-orientated church construct where people from all walks of life can come together to give thanks and enjoy each other’s company.
 Maintaining and further fostering a sense of community is a core part of the ideology championed by Colorado-based Armstrong Steel, who in the capacity of long-established purveyors of steel building systems (design, engineering and assembly of) are pioneers of church erecting far and wide.
 And whose enduring philosophy is to build not just a piece of peerless architecture but to afford its presence a place at the spiritual heart of the community in which it stands and serves.

 Universally welcomed, steel-fabricated churches have certainly been better received than the more modernist (at the time) structures of the last mid-Century, with some critics dismissing these modest buildings as ‘gas station’ or ‘grocery store’ churches; alluding to their perceived unattractiveness and questionable appeal.
 And it’s this appreciation of steel by a ‘broader church’ which has sought to perpetuate the use of the commodity today, with aficionados citing the structural integrity of these places of worship as much as the aesthetic qualities.
-The versatility of steel churches is never better illustrated than when you consider the architectural spin-offs which can be accommodated in the initial blueprints, and which cater for ever-expansive pastoral requirements.
+The versatility of steel churches is never better illustrated than when you consider the architectural spin-offs which can be accommodated in the initial blueprints, and which cater to ever-expansive pastoral requirements.